Neskantaga First Nation: Long-term drinking water advisories (DWA)

 The water source for the Neskantaga community is Attawapiskat Lake.
 The lake often has a "naturally occurring “colour” from the roots of trees, plants and other organic matter" and has to be filtered before it can be used as drinking water.

-By June 2021, the Neskantaga First Nation was still under a Long-term Drinking Water Advisory, which was first put in place in 1995.
+As of June 2021, the Neskantaga First Nation was still under a Long-term Drinking Water Advisory, which was first put in place in 1995.
 The 300 community members rely on the community’s Reverse osmosis (RO) machine for water.
 It is a "laborious process" in which individual households have to haul sleds several times a week to and from the local hotel to use the unreliable machine.
 They also depend on shipments of bottled water.

 The DWA is the longest in Canada and it began to gain national attention when Canadian news outlets began to cover the story from 2004 to 2016 about the unsafe water supply.
 In 2006, the 2005 government plan to modernize water supplies was cancelled following a change of government.

 East of Neskantaga and 90 km west of Attawapiskat First Nation, in the Northern Ontario Ring of Fire, in the James Bay Lowlands, De Beers' Victor Diamond Mine—which was operational from 2009 until 2020 when it was decommissioned—had provided "clean water for hundreds of workers" on its open pit mining site.
 To community members, this is evidence that the inability to provide drinking water is not a technical but a political issue.

 In 1993, the federal Indian Affairs department "paid for the construction of a natural sand, low-filter water treatment plant" to filter the water from Lake Neskantaga.
 By February 1, 1995, it was evident that the water treatment plant had not been "built properly", and was not adequately disinfecting the water.
 The community was placed under a "boil water advisory" which has remained in place ever since.

 In 2016, then-Indigenous Affairs Minister Carolyn Bennett visited Neskantaga, which at that time had a population of 350, and announced that the federal government would "invest approximately $8.8 million to help upgrade the community's water treatment system, including an addition to the existing water plant with new treatment technology and additional reservoir storage capacity to meet the community's long-term needs."

 In October 2020, the Neskantaga First Nation fully evacuated the reserve after test results showed high levels of hydrocarbons in the water supply, caused by a faulty pump installed by Razar Contracting Services.
 On December 21, 2020, over 250 members returned to the reserve.

 By December 2020, the new water treatment plant was commissioned and by March 2021, the upgrade and expansion was approaching final completion.
 There were 374 people living on the reserve and the boil water advisory affected "76 households and 6 community buildings."